What Are Business Tax Write-Offs and How Do They Work?

 Office Expenses

-The costs to maintain office space and storage are also deductible.
-This includes rent for office space as well as expenses associated with a home office.
-Telephone, internet, and utilities are examples of office expenses that may be written off.
+The costs of maintaining office space and storage are also deductible.
+This includes rent for office space and expenses associated with a home office.
+You can also write off expenses like telephone, internet, and utilities.
+If you work at home, you can write off a portion of your household bill for these items each month.

 Health Insurance